Slack 22.06.25

 Bug fixes

 - Fixed: Screenshots and other .png images sent over Slack were looking blurry.
-We applied a little focus and now we’re in the clear.
-If the blurriness persists, you might want to consider an eye test.
+We applied a little focus, and we're now in the clear.
+If the blurriness persists, please contact your optician.

 Slack 19.3.1